oecd/export-stats/README.md

 # Export stats

+The stats page is built using Svelte.
+To deploy a new version: Whenever a commit is pushed to the `main` branch, a GitHub Action is triggered which will build the page and then deploy the result to the `gh-pages` branch.
+Have a look at the `.github/workflows/publish.yml` file.
+As usual, the page is visible here: https://oecd.github.io/export-stats/.

 One API endpoint delivers stats to keep track of one percentage: _successful exports_.

 * https://slack-export-updater-2.jfix1.repl.co/aio returns a JSON object for `stats`, `heatmap` and `meme` info ✅